cwherring/elh/content/grade-pages/spanish-bites.md

 ## Spanish Language Learning (Academic Advantage)

-Spanish Bites is an engaging introduction to Spanish language and culture designed for young learners.
+Spanish Bites is an engaging introduction to Spanish language and culture designed for multi-aged learners.
 Students will develop basic conversational skills, learn essential vocabulary, and explore Hispanic cultures through interactive activities, songs, and games.

 ---